 This declaration (which is the default) makes TeX more fussy about line breaking.
 This can avoids too much space between words, but may produce overfull boxes.

-This command cancels the effect of a previous \sloppy
+This command cancels the effect of a previous \sloppy command.

 section \sloppy